In our council, girls sell Girl Scout cookies from late December through the end of March.

 There's also an "eighth" cookie and this year we are selling Cranberry Citrus Crisps (pictured above), a crispy cookie made with whole grain and full of tangy cranberry bits and a zesty citrus flavor.

 We sell our cookies for four dollars a box and every penny of profit stays to benefit girls in our local area.
-Troops earn proceeds to go on exciting trips, girls can earn credits toward a summer at Girl Scout camp.
+Troops earn proceeds to go on exciting trips, girls can earn credits toward a summer at one of GSRI's camps.

 Each year our council selects a local organization to be the recipient of our annual Cookie Sale Community Service project.
 Girls can choose to donate a portion of their troop cookie sale proceeds to the organization.
 It's a great way for the girls to give back to our community.